Wineshuga/math-magicians/README.md

 ### Usage

+To run the project:
+- Go to `/src/components/Quotes.js`.
+- Replace API key with yours in a `.env` file.
-To run the project, execute the following command:
+- Then, execute the following command:

 ```sh
    npm start